-Dana Lu Bryson, member of the Salem College class of 1994, was named as one of the Triad Business Journal’s 2014 Women in Business honorees.
-Joining 17 other women in the community, Bryson was nominated for the honor and selected from a large pool of candidates within the Triad for her strength in leadership in the hospitality industry.
+Beth Mabe Gianopulos, member of the Salem College class of 1997, was named as one of the Triad Business Journal’s 2014 Women in Business honorees.
+Joining other outstanding women in the community, Gianopulos was nominated for the honor and selected from a large pool of candidates within the Triad for her many contributions to the legal field and her extensive volunteer work.
 All award-recipients were honored at a luncheon on April 25 in Greensboro, N.C.